-Deus ex Machina: Yakumo in the second season more or less counts, as does Hakuba.
-The card that turned Mushra back into a god is deus ex machina incarnate, as is the random power-up of pink light in the final episode.
-Granted, it was a battle involving the gods/Guardians.
+Deus ex Machina: The card that turned Mushra back into a god and as is the random power-up of pink light in the final episode.
+It's a justified example as it was a battle involving the gods/Guardians.

 Devour the Dragon: An oddly literal version of this comes when Ryuma transforms into Hyper Serpent Warrior Ryuma and severs Grandora's (a three headed dragon) head for the express purpose of obtaining and swallowing Grandora's card to become Grand Ryuma.

 Distant Finale: Manga only Five years into the future, Saago and Kutaru return to a small village where Matrixer live peacefully with humans and are greeted by a girl who is the daughter of Mushra and Yakumo.

 Elemental Powers: Fire, water, earth, time, darkness, light, web, ice and ghost.

 The End of the World as We Know It: Prior to the series' first timeline, there was global genocide on the human race, leaving the world to the Enterrans.
 In the second time line, Lanancuras threatens it as well.

 Eye Beams: Mushrambo was able to instantly incinerate a mook with black fire just by glancing in his direction.
 He was of course evil and brainwashed at the time but that didn't change how powerful he was so chances are he could still do it.